openenclave/openenclave/docs/DesignDocs/Attestation_API_Proposal.md

   allocated buffers
   in trusted enclave memory.
 These buffers will be freed by the plugin framework via public functions `oe_free_evidence()` and `oe_free_endorsements()` respectively.
-  - The output evidence and endorsements in `evidence_buffer` and `endorsements_buffer` contain all the headers needed for the format, for output by `oe_verify_evidence()` directly without further wrapping.
-    - Note: this is needed to support generation of evidence data that does not contain a header holding an format ID.
   - Otherwise, this entry point has the same definition as in the OE SDK V0.9 release.
 - Get a legacy-format report